octoenergy/public-conventions/README.md

 # Octopus Energy style guide

 This doc details house conventions for code written at Octopus Energy.

-> ### "Everyone is happier when the code we interact with is clean and consistant.
+> ### "Everyone is happier when the code we interact with is clean and consistent.
 Even if it doesn't match your own style perfectly, consistency is the most important thing."
 >*Chris Coyier*

 It is intended to be a reference that can be linked to in code-review comments,